marcuspang/wentoken/README.md

 # wentoken - Submission for NUS FinTech Hackathon 2022

+## Problems we are addressing

+1. Traders cannot conduct NFT<>NFT trades despite many gaming/card NFTs
+2. Portfolio value is quite naive by using floor price alone

 ## Project Solution

 An NFT to NFT Trading marketplace through an escrow smart contract combined with a NFT Portfolio valuation with collection aggregate statistics